Least cores in energy community games: Introduction

 The paper aims at analyzing stability for ESG, looking for those allocations that maximize the margin between the overall reward of any coalition and its worth.
-The set of such allocations is known as the \emph{least core}~\cite{MaPeSh79}, and somehow provides the most stable ones to choose from.
-The \emph{nucleolus}~\cite{Sc69} is a specific allocation in the least core, whose computation is extremely demanding as it can be performed through the resolution of either optimization problems of exponentially large sizes or an exponential number of them (see, for instance, \cite{BeFlNg21} and the references therein).
-The nucleolus has already been studied for general veto games~\cite{ArFe97,Ba19} and some particular subclasses such as clan and big-boss games~\cite{MuNaPoTi88,PoPoTiMu89,PoMuTi90}, which anyhow do not include ESG except for very peculiar simple cases.
+The set of such allocations is known as the \emph{least core}~\citep{MaPeSh79}, and somehow provides the most stable ones to choose from.
+The \emph{nucleolus}~\citep{Sc69} is a specific allocation in the least core, whose computation is viable for very specific classes of games (see, e.g.,~\cite{HaKlSoTiVe03,SoRaTi05}) while extremely demanding in general since it can always be performed through the resolution of either optimization problems of exponentially large sizes or an exponential number of them (see, e.g., \cite{BeFlNg21,NgTh16} and the references therein).
+The nucleolus has already been studied also for general veto games~\citep{ArFe97,Ba19} and some particular subclasses such as clan and big-boss games~\citep{MuNaPoTi88,PoMuTi90,PoPoTiMu89}, which anyhow do not include ESG except for very peculiar simple cases.
 Anyway, the main focus of the paper is on the least core as a whole and therefore on the above margin (\emph{least core value}), since it may be worthy to choose an allocation with some further properties beyond stability (see, e.g., the computational approach in~\cite{FiBiFrPaPo25}), while the nucleolus enhances the latter only.
 In particular, the fair share of the reward of the aggregator should be dealt with some additional care, since its role is two-fold: on one side, it enables the formation of the community, while, on the other side, its actual participation is minor with respect to the prosumers.